PROGRAMS

 COMMUNITY-BASED DISASTER RIGHTS EDUCATION

 These are hands-on, place-specific workshops that are free to attend.
-These workshops are aimed to break down the complex system of disaster recovery and ensure just recovery for disaster survivors.
+These workshops aim to break down the complex system of disaster recovery and ensure just recovery for disaster survivors.

 Topics include scam, fraud, misinformation and disinformation prevention; FEMA and insurance appeals; assembling personal legal documents; tenant protections, and more.